-Thus, on November 14, 2022, GMOP entered into two complementary agreements with Petróleos del Perú - Petroperú SA to operate and maintain the co-generation Power Plant known as Package 4: On the one hand, a usufruct agreement whereby (i) GMOP is granted the real right (or in rem right) of usufruct over the area covered by the Cogeneration Plant, and (ii) the operation and maintenance obligations assumed by GMOP on the assets comprising Package 4 are regulated and, on the other hand, an agreement for the supply of electricity, steam, and water for boilers to the Talara Refinery and the operation and maintenance of the GE2 and GE1 substations, with a duration of 20 years from the "operational stage".
+Thus, on November 14, 2022, GMOP entered into two complementary agreements with Petróleos del Perú - Petroperú SA to operate and maintain the co-generation Power Plant known as Package 4: On the one hand, a usufruct agreement whereby (i) GMOP is granted the real right (or in rem right) of usufruct over the area covered by the Co-generation Plant, and (ii) the operation and maintenance obligations assumed by GMOP on the assets comprising Package 4 are regulated and, on the other hand, an agreement for the supply of electricity, steam, and water for boilers to the Talara Refinery and the operation and maintenance of the GE2 and GE1 substations, with a duration of 20 years from the "operational stage".

-Grupo Albanesi received approval from the relevant authority for the commercial operation of plant Central de Cogeneración de la Refinería de Talara with an installed capacity of 100 MW effective on April 19, 2024.
-Furthermore, the operational stage of the agreement with Petróleos del Perú - Petroperú S.A. commenced, supplying electricity and 600 tn/h of process steam for the Talara Refinery.
+Grupo Albanesi received approval from the relevant authority for the commercial operation of the Talara Refinery Cogeneration Plant with an installed capacity of 100 MW effective Friday, April 19, 2024.
+Furthermore, the operational stage of the contract with Petróleos del Perú - Petroperú S.A. commenced, supplying electricity and 600 tn/h of process steam for the Talara Refinery.

-NOTE 39: SHAREOLDERS' AGREEMENT OF GM OPERACIONES S.A.C.
+NOTE 40: SHAREOLDERS' AGREEMENT OF GM OPERACIONES S.A.C.
 (GMOP)